SAP/quality-continuous-traceability-monitor/README.md

 CTM allows you to continuously monitor the health of your product's requirements.
 Test results often miss a link to the project's requirements so that it's cumbersome to understand which requirement is affected by a broken test.
 Adding CTM to e.g. your Continuous Delivery pipeline will give the complete team an always up to date view on the quality status of your project's requirements!
+Read also our blog: [Don’t monitor the health of your test cases, monitor the health of your product requirements!](https://blogs.sap.com/2019/03/07/dont-monitor-the-health-of-your-test-cases-monitor-the-health-of-your-product-requirements/) on the rational of CTM

 #### How?
 CTM creates a linkage between your product's requirements, its automated tests and their test results.